NREL/AeroMesh/docs/source/parameters.rst

     * - Parameter
       - Description
       - Optional
+    * - filetype
+      - The file type of the GMESH output.
+By default, the output will be a .msh file.
+      - Yes.
     * - x_range
       - The minimum and maximum x-coordinates that define the meshing domain.
       - No.